Alluxio/alluxio/docs/Configuration-Settings.md

 # Configuration properties

-On startup, Tachyon loads the default and optionally a site specific configuration properties file to set the configuration properties.
+On startup, Tachyon loads the default (and optionally a site specific) configuration properties file to set the configuration properties.

-1. The default values of configuration properties of Tachyon are defined in `tachyon-site.properties`.
-This file can be found in Tachyon source tree and typically distributed with Tachyon binaries.
+1. The default values of configuration properties of Tachyon are defined in `tachyon-default.properties`.
+This file can be found in Tachyon source tree and is typically distributed with Tachyon binaries.
 We do not recommend beginner users to edit this file directly.

 2. Each site deployment and application client can also override the default property values via